nosaboy/notes-for-usaco.guide/Topological Sort Gold.md

   - Sorting is not always unique
 - Find cycle in DAG graph
 - Perform dp on DAG graphs like Tree
+  • how many different paths are there?
+  • what is the shortest/longest path?
+  • what is the minimum/maximum number of edges in a path?
+  • which nodes certainly appear in any path?

 ## Implementation